-Note: If you are unsure about offering a patient the option for a remote session, invite them to try it at the end of a routine clinic visit so you are there to provide support.
+Note: If you have enrolled your patient in Remote Care via mCP and they are unsure of how to use Remote Assist, invite them to try it at the end of a routine clinic visit so you are there to provide support.
+Cochlear provides a range of resources to assist and support patients with completing their Remote Assist at home.